-Our new Nutrition Pathway – launched in Spring 2022: An opportunity for clients to gain lifelong skills around nutrition and healthy eating, so that each one can make better choices for their health and the health of their loved ones.
+Our new Nutrition Pathway was launched in 2022: it’s an opportunity for clients to gain lifelong skills around nutrition and healthy eating, so that each one can make better choices for their health and the health of their loved ones.
 We aim to empower clients with the knowledge and tools needed to make informed decisions about nutritional choices.
 The Pathway includes additional food security support, provides nutrition education, and help with food literacy, cooking and meal planning.
 We remove barriers around food knowledge and skills: improving the health of our clients and our community.

 We’ve launched this new program in partnership with St. Andrew’s United Church.
 Pre-packed bags of food are provided for residents needing immediate help, or for those who are waiting to join our Client-Care Program and for clients in transition from Harvest Project programs.